 Other resources for using the API include:

-- Swagger API documentation, described in the section below.
+- Interactive Swagger API documentation, described in the section below.

-- Tamr Python Client, a specialized library used for direct interactions with Tamr.
+- Tamr Python Client, a specialized library to use for direct interactions with Tamr Core.

-- Tamr Toolbox, a Python library created to provide a simple interface for common interactions with Tamr and common data workflows that include Tamr.
+- Tamr Toolbox, a Python library created to provide a simple interface for common interactions with Tamr Core and common data workflows that include Tamr Core.

 Tamr provides versioned and non-versioned APIs.
-Tamr highly recommends using versioned APIs only and does not guarantee continued support for the non-versioned APIs.
+Tamr strongly recommends using endpoints in the versioned service only, and does not guarantee continued support for the non-versioned API services.
+See Versioning.

-In the Swagger documentation, API endpoints are separated into several different services.
-Tamr highly recommends using the versioned APIs only, as shown in the image below.
+In the Swagger documentation, several services offer different resources.
+Tamr highly recommends using only the resources and endpoints in the versioned service, as shown in the image below.

 To execute API calls in the Swagger documentation:

-- Identify the functionality you want to execute.
-Select the endpoint (for example, GET/v1/datasets) to expand the information panel on this API endpoint.
+- Locate the resource and the functionality you want to execute.
+Select the endpoint (for example, GET/v1/datasets) to expand the information panel for this API endpoint.

-- Enter any required information into the text fields.
+- Enter any information required for the request into the text fields.